claudianus/urlshortener/README.md

 ```

 Then install dependencies and setup database..
-*You don't need to install any database server software like mysql, mariadb because this app use sqlite*
+*You don't need to install any database server software like mysql, mariadb because this app use sqlite by default*

 ```bash
 $ npm install